 - Enable spaced learning

-According to an ATD research report, 79% of the surveyed organizations are currently using microlearning solutions for workforce training or planning to use it within a year.
+According to an ATD research report, 40% of the surveyed organizations are currently using microlearning solutions for workforce training and 41% of remaining 60 are planning to use it within a year.
 The global microlearning market is growing at a CAGR of 15.2% since 2018 and is expected to reach $4.68 billion by 2027.
 Looking at these stats, it is not surprising that L&D professionals across the world are keen to implement microlearning solutions for their employee training programs.

 What is the Reason Behind the Rising Success of Microlearning?